 I am the faculty/staff sponsor for the local chapter of an honorary organization that is an officially registered campus group.
 The national chapter has asked me for a list of candidates so they can send membership invitations, but one of the criteria is a certain GPA.
 May I send them the list?

 No, it would be inappropriate to provide any information that has been sorted by GPA or any other piece of non-directory information.
 What you may do is send the invitation mailing from here without providing your national office the list.
 This gives students the opportunity to self-select by responding or not responding to the invitation and keeps ASU compliant with FERPA.
 Note that it is also inappropriate to permit any student members to have access to candidate information, if it is prepared using any non-directory information.
 Developing a list of potential candidates is not accomplished centrally.
-Your department or college has staff with My Reports access who can prepare this list for you.
+Your department or college has staff with ASU data and reporting tools access who can prepare this list for you.
 If you have any questions about this procedure, please consult with a member of the administrative staff in University Registrar Services.

 This can be very awkward.
 If the student has told us not to release any information, university employees may not even acknowledge that the person is or has ever been a student here.
 You might say, "I have no releasable information."
 If the caller questions that statement, you may reiterate what you have already said; or, of course, you may refer them to University Registrar Services at 480-965-3124.

 No, actually, it's not.
 Everyone who deals with protected student information needs to be cautious about "passive" and unintended releases of information.
 This includes leaving information visible on your desk or walking away from a computer screen that displays student information.
 We even need to be alert to where monitors are placed, so that they are not visible through a window or doorway.